 Stamp duty does not normally apply to gifts like those described above.
 But if you are gifting a property which is not your principle residence, such as a buy-to-let flat or a holiday home, the gift could incur capital-gains tax (CGT).

-In the 2017-18 financial year, there is a personal CGT allowance of £11,300: only gains above this level are taxable.
+In the 2020-21 financial year, there is a personal CGT allowance of £12,300: only gains above this level are taxable.
 You must report CGT on UK property within 30 days of selling your property or you will be asked to pay interest and a penalty.